shivaniprasad22/BiblioSuggest/README.md

 # BookRecommendationSystem
-Developed a pancreatic cancer prediction model using logistic regression on 569 patients using 30 features, achieving 92 % accuracy.
-Deployed using Flask, a responsive web interface built with HTML, CSS, JavaScript, PHP, and Bootstrap facilitate user-friendly interaction and seamless integration into clinical workflows.
+Developed a book recommendation system utilizing collaborative filtering and popularity-based methods.
+The system was implemented using a dataset of 271,360 books and 278,858 users who provided ratings for these books.
+The recommendation system was deployed using Flask, featuring a responsive web interface.
+The front end was built with HTML, CSS, PHP, and Bootstrap to ensure seamless user interaction.